 Integrations/Amazon Bedrock

-Bedrock agent authorization with Veto
+Bedrock agent guardrails with Veto

-IAM: infrastructure access
+Access controls: infrastructure access

-IAM controls which AWS services your Lambda can call.
-It answers "can this function invoke DynamoDB?" -- a binary yes/no at the service level.
-It cannot inspect the contents of the request.
+Access controls decide which AWS services your Lambda can call.
+They answer "can this function invoke DynamoDB?": a binary yes or no at the service level.
+They cannot inspect the contents of the request.

 Veto: runtime authorization

 Veto controls what the agent does with its access.
-It answers "should this specific transfer of $50,000 to account EXT_789 execute?" -- inspecting arguments, applying business rules, enforcing rate limits.
+It answers "should this specific transfer of $50,000 to account EXT_789 execute?": inspecting arguments, applying business rules, enforcing rate limits.

 Privilege escalation risk